gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 the tracebacks to files.
 Forcing a restart of the Pico turned out to be a pretty good stopgap for the memory issues.
 But that led to some crash-reload-crash loops.
 (At one point, I completely filled up the filesystem with traceback logs.
 Recovering from that was an adventure.)
 That led to another stopgap where I would limit the number of system resets.
-After crashing and reloading a set number of times, I would give up and let the system stay down.<br>
+After crashing and reloading a set number of times, I would give up, send myself a text alert, and let the system stay down.<br>
 Eventually it became clear the problem was related to HTTPS GETs and POSTs.
 They seemed to cause a mem leak.
 After 6 or so invocations of `requests.get()` or `requests.post()`, I would get some kind of memory exception.
 That gave me the diagnostics I needed.
 I opened an [issue](https://github.com/micropython/micropython-lib/issues/741#issue-1920297025) in